thetwoface/foundryvtt-acks-core-dev/README.md

+Enter a world where adventurers can become conquerors – and conquerors can become kings.<br/>
+Welcome to ACKS II, the new edition of the bestselling fantasy RPG.<br/>
+Adventure, conquer, and reign!

+Will you survive the perils of war and dark magic to claim a throne?
+Or will you meet your fate in a forgotten ruin beyond the ken of men?

+This is a world where empires stand on the brink of war, and terrible monsters tear at the fragile borderlands of men; where decaying cities teem with chaos and corruption, weeping innocents are sacrificed to chthonic cults and nobles live in decadent pleasure while the realm burns; where heroes, wizards, and rogues risk everything in pursuit of glory, fortune, and power.

+The Adventurer Conqueror King System™ Imperial Imprint (ACKS II) is the new edition of the acclaimed bestselling fantasy role-playing game.
+Within ACKS II you'll find everything you need to enjoy epic fantasy campaigns with a sweeping scope.
+Whether you want to crawl through dungeons, experiment with alchemy, crossbreed monsters, run a merchant emporium, raise an undead legion, or conquer an empire, ACKS II supports your playstyle.

-# **Adventurer Conqueror King System Imperial Imprint** for Foundry VTT
+## **Adventurer Conqueror King System Imperial Imprint (ACKS II)** for Foundry VTT

-This game system for Foundry Virtual Tabletop provides character sheet and game system support for the Adventurer Conqueror King System Imperial Imprint (ACKS II).
+This is the ACKS II core game system module for Foundry Virtual Tabletop, providing character sheet and game system support for ACKS II.

-This system provides rules mechanics and character sheets, to make the judge's job easier for running ACKS games on the Foundry VTT.
+This game system has essential rules mechanics and character sheets to make the judge's job easier for running ACKS games on the Foundry VTT.
 Also included is a world map of the Auran Empire (the default setting of ACKS).
-A number of compendiums with Monsters, Items, Spells, Proficiencies, Abilities, and more, are available separately.
+A number of compendiums with Monsters, Items, Spells, Proficiencies, Abilities and more are available separately.

 ## ACKS II for Foundry VTT Features
 ### **Core Rules**